aosabook/500lines/dagoba/dagoba.markdown

 If we create some `Dagoba.Vertex` instance inside the `addVertex` function, our internal data will never be shared with the host application.
 If we accept a `Dagoba.Vertex` instance as the argument to our `addVertex` function, the host application could retain a pointer to that vertex object and manipulate it at runtime, breaking our invariants.

-So if we create a vertex instance object, we're forced to decide up front whether we will always copy the provided data into a new object --- potentially doubling our space usage --- or allow the host application unfettered access to the database objects.
+So if we create a vertex instance object, we're forced to decide up front whether we will always copy the provided data into a new object&mdash;potentially doubling our space usage&mdash;or allow the host application unfettered access to the database objects.
 There's a tension here between performance and protection, and the right balance depends on your specific use case.

 Duck typing on the vertex's properties allows us to make that decision at run time, by either deep copying[^deepcopying] the incoming data or using it directly as a vertex[^vertexdecision].
 We don't always want to put the responsibility for balancing safety and performance in the hands of the user, but because these two sets of use cases diverge so widely the extra flexibility is important.